 Commercial plumbing problems rarely begin as emergencies.
 They start small.
-A drain takes longer to empty than it used to.
 A toilet runs a bit longer after flushing.
 Water pressure feels uneven from one floor to the next.
 Maybe a faint musty smell lingers near a wall or mechanical room.
 None of these issues seem urgent at first, which is why they often get ignored in busy commercial environments.

 How Often Commercial Buildings Should Be Inspected